Why and How to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

 Processing can be done entirely remotely without the need to travel to Vanuatu.
 The new citizen will have three options to receive the citizenship certificate and original passport: to travel to Vanuatu and to appear before the Commissioner of Oath or to invite the Commissioner of Oath to his country (the applicant must pay travel and accommodation expenses) or wait for the Oath Commissioner visit the nearest Embassy or diplomatic mission in Vanuatu (see https://www.embassypages.com/vanuatu).
 The process can take a total of 2 to 3 months.

 Since 2013, Vanuatu recognizes dual citizenship.
 This means that those who obtain the nationality of Vanuatu, no need to renounce their original citizenship if their home country allows it.

 Vanuatu Passport Travel Freedom

-The Vanuatu passport is considerably valuable in terms of travel mobility.
+The Vanuatu passport is considered valuable in terms of travel mobility.
 Since June 2015 the citizens of Vanuatu are able to travel visa-free to the Schengen area, and in September 2016, a mutual visa exemption agreement with Russia entered into force.

-Currently the Vanuatu passport ranks 43rd, according to Visa Restrictions Index of Henley & Partners.
-Its holders can travel visa-free or visa-on-arrival to 113 countries, including Russia and the Schengen area, in addition to other EU countries (including the United Kingdom), most of the territories of the Caribbean, Ecuador, Peru, Bolivia, Iran, Israel, Malaysia, Indonesia and the Philippines, among others.
+Currently, the Vanuatu passport ranks 43rd, according to Visa Restrictions Index of Henley & Partners.
+Its holders can travel visa-free or visa-on-arrival to 113 countries, including Russia and the Schengen area, in addition to other EU countries (including the United Kingdom), most of the territories of the Caribbean, Ecuador, Peru, Bolivia, Iran, Israel, Malaysia, Indonesia, and the Philippines, among others.

 Residency Visas in Vanuatu